Click here to view our Events Calendar.

 Santa Barbara Wild!

 This September, Los Padres ForestWatch – with the support of Toad&Co – is proud to host the first annual Santa Barbara Wild!.
-Don’t miss out on this opportunity to become part of thei exciting and worthwhile conservation event!
+Don’t miss out on this opportunity to become part of this exciting and worthwhile conservation event!
 Read more about Santa Barbara Wild!

 Open to current ForestWatch members and their guests, our Membership Gatherings are a great way to mingle with fellow LPFW supporters while enjoying local wines and beer and tasty appetizers.
 Our membership gatherings are held throughout the year in various locations around the Los Padres National Forest in San Luis Obispo, Santa Barbara, and Ventura counties.
 Each gathering features a guest speaker.
 If you’re not currently a member, click here to become a member and we’ll see you at our next gathering!